tayruxin/tp/docs/UserGuide.md

 ### View full company information: `view`

-_You look at the list of companies, and you see a company that has not been getting back to you.
-You can use the view command to view the company's recruiter's contact details to follow up with them.
-The view command allows you to view the detail of any company from the list of companies that you have added._
+_You look at the list of companies, and you notice that it's been 3 weeks since the interview, but the company has not gotten back to you.
+With the `view` command, you can easily view the full detail of a specific company, including the recruiter's contact details, and follow up with them!

 **Format:** `view INDEX`